Cloufield/GWASTutorial/06_Association_tests/README.md

 - Basepair position
 - P value or -log10(P)

-Steps to create mahattan plot:
+!!! tips "Steps to create Mahattan plot"

     1. sort the variants by genome coordinates.
     2. map the genome coordinates of variants to the x axis.
     3. convert P value to -log10(P).
     4. create the scatter plot.

 ### Quantile-quantile plot